Smuggling: Goods

 Much smuggling occurs when enterprising merchants attempt to supply demand for a good or service that is illegal or heavily taxed.
 As a result, illegal drug trafficking, and the smuggling of weapons (illegal arms trade), as well as the historical staples of smuggling, alcohol (rum-running) and tobacco, are widespread.
 As the smuggler faces significant risk of civil and criminal penalties if caught with contraband, smugglers are able to impose a significant price premium on smuggled goods.
 The profits involved in smuggling goods appear to be extensive.
-The iron law of prohibition dictates that greater enforcement results in more potent alcohol and drugs being smuggled.
+The iron law of prohibition posits that greater enforcement results in more potent alcohol and drugs being smuggled.

 Profits also derive from avoiding taxes or levies on imported goods.
 For example, a smuggler might purchase a large quantity of cigarettes in a place with low taxes and smuggle them into a place with higher taxes, where they can be sold at a far higher margin than would otherwise be possible.
 It has been reported that smuggling one truckload of cigarettes within the United States can lead to a profit of US$2 million.

 People smuggling

 With regard to people smuggling, a distinction can be made between people smuggling as a service to those wanting to illegally migrate and the involuntary trafficking of people.
 An estimated 90% of people who illegally crossed the border between Mexico and the United States are believed to have paid a smuggler to lead them across.

 People smuggling can be used to rescue a person from oppressive circumstances.
 For example, when the Southern United States allowed slavery, many slaves moved north via the Underground Railroad.
 Similarly, during the Holocaust, Jewish people were smuggled out of Germany by people such as Algoth Niska.

+In October 2023, Spanish police arrested 11 individuals involved in smuggling migrants hidden in trucks at Algeciras sea border, connected to a network providing forged documents.
+In the same month, they dismantled another criminal organization focused on supplying fake documents to migrants in Spain, primarily in the agricultural sector.